Top 7 Things to Do in Valladolid (Best Cenotes & Activities)

 Whether you’re planning to visit in just one day or several days, here are some of the best things to do in Valladolid, Mexico.

-Truth be told, Valladolid is a charming colonial city that’s largely kept its local flare despite the spike in attention from international tourists.
+Truth be told, Valladolid is a charming colonial city that’s largely kept its local flair despite the spike in attention from international tourists.

 You can find delicious Yucatecan cuisine, quaint boutique hotels on a budget, and nearby outdoor adventures.
 Plus, Valladolid has some of the best variety of cenotes that, for now, aren’t as crowded as those surrounding Tulum.

 The first thing I always do when arriving in a new place is to scout out the area.
-Where are the shops, the restaurants, the little parks, the markets, and the people?
-But when I came to Valladolid, I first said, SHOW ME THE CENOTES!
+Where are the shops, restaurants, little parks, markets, and people?
+But when I came to Valladolid, the first thing I said was, SHOW ME THE CENOTES!

 5 Best Things to Do in Valladolid, Mexico #mexico #valladolid #travel #yucatan | Bucketlist Bri